EllaPham/TEIT/_posts/2016-06-27-emulated-actuator.md

 #### 1.1.MOTIVATION

 Like a sensor, an actuator is a basic part of  IoT system, focus on the control part of the system.
-Implementing Emulated Sensor is applied in developing IoT system.
+Implementing Emulated Actuator is applied in developing IoT system.

 #### 1.2.
 OVERVIEW